-Groups Full occupancy Double occupancy Single occupancy/share bathroom (2,900 students) (1,226 students) First Year Students Not possible Priority Not possible Second, third, fourth year and higher students Not possible Space available Not possible

-Groups Full occupancy Double occupancy Single occupancy/share bathroom (2,900 students) (1,226 students) STEM and Arts majors with lab and studio needs Not possible Priority Priority International Students Not possible Priority Priority Students from far distances away Not possible Space available Not possible Students with vulnerable home situations or no/ limited access to technology Not possible Priority Priority Other Not possible Space available Not possible
+Groups Full occupancy Double occupancy Single occupancy/share bathroom (2,900 students) (1,226 students) First Year Students Not possible Priority Not possible Second, third, fourth year and higher students Not possible Space available Not possible STEM and Arts majors with lab and studio needs Not possible Priority Priority International Students Not possible Priority Priority Students from far distances away Not possible Space available Not possible Students with vulnerable home situations or no/ limited access to technology Not possible Priority Priority Other Not possible Space available Not possible

 After examining these scenarios, we concluded that double occupancy with Awosting Hall reserved for quarantine space seemed the most viable option for a balance of social distancing protocol and student interaction with peers.
+In September, we doubled our quarantine space by relocating residents of Mohonk Hall and designating Mohonk as additional quarantine space.